aashishas16/attendance_service_docker_grpc_kubernetes/readme.md

-Here’s a complete, polished **README.md** you can drop into your GitHub repo.
-It’s step-by-step, production-ready, and includes quick start, Docker, Kubernetes, gRPC-Gateway, protoc generation, API examples, and troubleshooting.

----

 # Go gRPC Attendance Service

 A simple yet robust **attendance management service** built with **Go**, **gRPC**, **MongoDB**, and a **REST JSON gateway**.
 It supports **check-in**, **check-out**, and **retrieval** of attendance records.
 The project demonstrates modern microservice best practices: clean architecture, containerization, and cloud-native deployment.